Last updated: May-ish 2019

 - Games I’ve purchased for myself.

 - Review copies we haven’t discussed.
 Sorry; it’s just generally harder to get these to the table.
-In fact, it’s becoming increasingly unlikely that these will get reviewed at all.
+Like I said earlier, it’s becoming increasingly unlikely that these will get reviewed at all.
 If you would like me to review a game, please email me about it.

 - Party games and pure storytelling games / RPGs are extremely difficult for to review.
 Usually that means I have to get 5-10 people together and yeah, it’s a bit logistically complex.
 I will likely pass on those, as a rule, sorry.
 My game groups are getting smaller, so it’s harder to find time to play party games like I used to.
 That said, I reviewed Legacy of Dragonholt so who knows how consistent this rule will be!